fbpx

 8. Swim Bait

 Crank or swimbait are solid choices year-round.
-With a mid-level diving crankbait, anglers can load it up or retrieve slower to fish all aspects of the water column.
+With a mid-level diving crankbait, anglers can load it up or retrieve it slower to fish all aspects of the water column.

 A favorite of giant bass, the vibrations and flicker of a crankbait are sure to draw the eyes of any monsters lurking in the depths.